stevenrim/stevenrim/README.md

 <h2>Introduction</h2>

 Hi!
 I am exceedingly curious about cybersecurity; constantly seeking to understand threats, vulnerabilities, exploits, and risk management.
-Here, I highlight my hands-on projects, the certifications I am currently pursuing or have already obtained, and my overall journey transitioning into the field of cybersecurity.
+Here, I highlight my hands-on projects and the certifications I am currently pursuing or have already obtained as I transition into the field of cybersecurity.
+Thank you for visiting!

 <h2>Cybersecurity Projects</h2>